Somfy-Developer/Somfy-TaHoma-Developer-Mode/README.md

 - Call `/setup` at application start
 - Register event listener with `/events/register`
 - Fetch events on `/events/{listenerId}/fetch` once every second at most

+> [!CAUTION]
+> Our support teams are available if you have any problems or questions regarding the use or operation of the TaHoma system.
+>
+> However, for questions related to the development of third-party software using this API, please refer to this gitHub project